Hi friends,

 Reverie Isla-Vale

-Our last and most recent baby, who was unexpectedly conceived only 8 months after we lost our sweet Valor and was born on Christmas eve’s eve in 2022.
+Conceived 8 months after Valor died.
+Born on Christmas eve’s eve in 2022.
 She is balm to my wounded heart, and the sweetest merciful gift that we never ever would have known we needed.
+She is spit-fire, adventure, and boldness embodied.
+She knows no fear and the Lord is going to use her for mighty works.

 All of these lives have shaped, refined, and brought me closer and closer to who I was truly made to be.
 It’s through their stories that mine has truly been forged.